Caibarién: History

 At the end of 1513, Pánfilo de Narváez las Casas and Grijalba explored the territory.
 Indigenous settlements were found in the region now occupied by the municipality and in Cayo Conuco.

 In 1819, the port of Tesisco was closed and Caibarién was ordered to be opened.
 From 1822 onwards, neighbors from Remedios began to arrive and there was already a population center in the part of Parrado.
 Narciso de Justa gave land from his hacienda for the foundation of the town.

 On October 26, 1832, the town was founded based on a plan conceived by Estratón Bauza.
 It had 42 blocks of 10 lots each and 375 of them were sold.
 The rest were destined to government dependencies.

-On August 31, 1873 it was granted the title of Villa and on January 1, 1879 the town council was constituted, with Don Hipólito Escobar Martelo as its first mayor.
+On August 31, 1873, it was granted the title of Villa and on January 1, 1879, the town council was constituted, with Don Hipólito Escobar Martelo as its first mayor.

 Before the war of 1895 the town had obtained a sustained progress, exhibiting such an economic power that it constituted a true astonishment at the time.

 The first quarter of the 20th century was the one of greatest urban development.
 Along with the population increase, public and private buildings of great cultural, educational and industrial importance appeared.

-The construction of the central highway, the port of Cienfuegos and the construction of the Tarafa railroad, together with the critical situation in the political order, meant that the period up to 1959 was not a flourishing one for the overall economy of the municipality.
+The construction of the central highway, the port of Cienfuegos and the construction of the Tarafa railroad, together with the critical political situation, meant that the period up to 1959 was not a flourishing one for the overall economy of the municipality.
 From 1959, with the revolutionary triumph, a new era began.
 Until 1965, the Ciudad Pesquera, the Marcelo Salado neighborhood, multi-family buildings on the beach were built and industry, commerce and the standard of living of the entire population developed.

 In the first two decades of the 21st century, the municipality experienced a marked decline, unprecedented since its foundation, due to the economic difficulties that affected the country in general.
 Among the most outstanding aspects of this period of decline were the destruction of the historical heritage, the deterioration of infrastructure and the loss of population, especially the young majority, due to emigration to other countries, mainly the United States.
 Unfortunately, this process of deterioration still continues and there is no near horizon that indicates that this trend will be reversed in the next few decades.
-Unfortunately, this process of deterioration still continues and there is no near horizon indicating a reversal of this trend in the next few decades.
 As in the country as a whole, there has been a notable deterioration of public services and health and human development indicators in the municipality.
 However, it is important to mention that there are no official statistics in this regard, or at least they are not published in an accessible manner.